-Before attempting to wash the blower, stop the engine, remove the ignition key, and disconnect the spark plug wire.
+Before attempting to wash the blower, stop the engine, remove the ignition key, and disconnect the spark plug wires.

-1. Remove the PTO drive belt from the GHS blower pulley as follows: Move the blade clutch (in direction of engagement) far enough to relax the belt scrubber brake without tightening the PTO drive belt.
-Roll the belt off of the blower pulley, then move blade clutch to full "engagement" position.
-Both the drive belt and scrubber brake bar should be clear of blower pulley, allowing free movement of the blower wheel.
+1. Remove the GHS blower drive belt by unhooking the belt tension spring from the hook on the chassis frame (located above the blower pulley).
+Lift the belt tightener idler pulley up and roll the belt off of the blower pulley.
+The belt should be clear of the blower pulley, allowing free movement of the blower wheel.